Contents

 As you progress in your driving education, you'll face an important decision — whether to practice driving with a manual or automatic transmission.

-If you opt for learning manual transmission, your driving license will allow you to operate both types of cars.
+If you opt for learning manual transmission, your driving license will allow you to operate both manual and automatic cars.
 This comprehensive training begins with the basics, including gear shifting and steering wheel positioning.
-These fundamentals are typically introduced on traffic simulators, ensuring you possess essential skills before venturing into city driving.
+These fundamentals are typically introduced in traffic simulators, ensuring you have the essential skills before venturing into city driving.

 Automatic transmission cars are favored by many for their ease of use.
 However, selecting this option limits your license to automatic vehicles.
 You'll learn how to operate the gear lever of an automatic vehicle, gaining valuable practice on driving simulators before your maiden road trip.

 The practical phase encompasses a variety of skills, including parking techniques and vehicle control.
 Training facilities within the school provide a safe environment for initial practice before venturing into city driving.
-All training vehicles are required to have car insurance in Qatar.
+All training vehicles in Qatar must have car insurance.

 Upon completion of your training, a driving test awaits.
 A police officer will evaluate your parking and driving skills.
 Success in this examination culminates in the issuance of your driving license on the same day.